Pajica Omčikus: Italian assistance

 Italy used the uprising as an excuse to attempt to expand the territory of the Independent State of Croatia (NDH) under Italian control deeper into western Bosnia.
 Chetnik leaders Omčikus, Radjenović, and Major Rašeta claimed that the Italians would save the Serbs from being terrorized by the Ustasha; and that the Italians should be welcomed as liberators.
 On 26 August 1941, the NDH and Italy agreed that the Second Italian Army would occupy and pacify rebels in the second and third zones.
 Italy supported Serb rebels in helping to establish Italian influence beyond the zones they occupied per formal agreements.

 Death

 Some post-war communist sources emphasized that Omčikus surrendered to the communist-led Partisans with the intention of joining them.
 Voivode Momčilo Đujić, who was commander of Yugoslav Chetnik forces in Lika, sent an ultimatum to communists to release Omčikus.

 Some communist sources claimed that Omčikus committed suicide in a communist-held prison in Krbavica, while contemporary communist reports stated that Omčikus and a group of 30 Yugoslav Chetniks were captured and murdered by communists.

-Objectives of the Dinara Division

-The leaders of the Serb rebels who belonged to Chetnik units of the Dinara Division agreed on the basic principles of their further struggle.
-This was presented in a document composed between 8 and 12 March 1942 and was titled "Elaborat of Dinara Division" (Елаборат Динарске дивизије).
-The main objective of their struggle of establishing a Serb nation-state was stipulated in detail, and signed by Momčilo Đujić, Pavle Popović, Pavle Omčikus, Branko Bogunović, and Mane Rokvić.
-On the other hand, the Croatian Communist forces undertook all necessary measures to destroy any attempt to establish a Serbian nation-state by the "murders of national leaders and Chetniks" and waging against them "a war until extreme limits of life".